CynthiaChadwick/VRcity/README.md

-# VRcity
+# VirtualCityPlanning
-Create a virtual reality to enable city planners to conceptulize existing and future building site usage.
+Create a virtual scope to enable city planners to conceptulize existing and future building site usage.